Recommended age group: 7–11

 - What happens if we didn’t follow the rules?

 - Relate these answers back to fair play, discussing what the term means to pupils.
 Provide and provide a clear definition of fair play.
 Write your definition on the board/a piece of paper, to display through the lesson.

-- Use the game of Lions and Zebra’s (see activity guide below) to expand upon your definition, demonstrating the meaning of fair play and how it can impact on a game or play.
+- Use the game of Lions and Zebra’s (see activity guide and rules cards below) to expand upon your definition, demonstrating the meaning of fair play and how it can impact on a game or play.
 The aim of the activity is to reiterate the importance of fair play and how it can ensure a game is both fun and follows the spirit of sport.

 - Split the group into lions and zebras.
 Depending on your class size have at least 2–6 lions per game.
 The rest are then zebras.
 Follow the lion and zebra activity guide to play the activity.

 - For those that are unable/do not wish to participate ask them to take on the role of Assistant Umpire to help ensure fair play is rewarded in the game.
 Provide these pupils with the Fair Play Assistant Umpire activity sheet to complete during the game.